Elections board nominees made amid undecided Congress race

 RALEIGH, N.C.
 (AP) — Democrats and Republicans have nominated members for a reconstituted North Carolina elections board tasked with resolving the nation’s last undecided congressional election.

+The new board will decide if Republican Mark Harris won the 9th Congressional District race in November or could order a new election because of absentee ballot irregularities in the district.
+Harris leads Democrat Dan McCready by 905 votes.

-The state parties’ leaders this week each provided four nominees to Democratic Gov. Roy Cooper, who makes the appointments.
+The state parties’ leaders this week each provided four board nominees to Democratic Gov. Roy Cooper, who makes appointments from those slates.
 There will be three Democrats and two Republicans on the board.

-A new law creates the five-member board Jan.
-31 that succeeds a nine-member board struck down by a court as unconstitutional.
+A new law created the five-member board, which begins Jan.
+31. It succeeds a nine-member board that was struck down by a court as unconstitutional and ceased to exist in late December.

-The new board will decide if Republican Mark Harris won the 9th District race in November or it could order a new election because of absentee ballot irregularities.

 Most Read Nation & World Stories